 I started transferring the mix from the tub to the form while Pete worked it into place, pushing it into the corners and edges and doing some vibrating of the form along the way.
 I used a scrap of wood to screed the surface, sawing it back and forth as Pete filled any voids exposed by the screeding.
 A 80lb bag was juuuuust slightly less than we needed so we did have to dip into a second bag, so two 60lb bags would be plenty.
 After doing a little more vibrating to get the air bubbles we set the form back inside to dry overnight.

-Keeping with the minimalist theme I decided to use a handheld pocket hole jig for the joints.
+Keeping with the minimalist theme I decided to use a handheld pocket hole jig for the joints on the DIY outdoor side table.
 You can pick one up for $40 and while it’s a little slower than the larger model it gets the job done just as well.
 All the boards but the upright legs get pocket holes on each end.

 Assembly is very straight forward and goes quickly.
 I used glue and 2-1/2″ exterior pocket screws for each joint and started by making two u-shaped assemblies which will be the sides without the tops pieces.